VCityTeam/UD-SV/Doc/Devel/Design/DesignNote017.md

 #### Fill the database with temporal CityGML examples

-We create a dev database for the issues linked to temporality.
+We create a dev database for answering the issues linked to adding a temporal dimension to our application.
 Then, we insert temporal CityGML files in it (provided by FPE).
-In these temporal files sometimes the creationDate and terminatioNDate of CityGML objects are used and sometimes the yearOfConstruction and yearOfDemolition dates are used.
-What are the differences between these dates and which ones should we use ?

 #### Modify the API of building server to retrieve this temporal information from the database